MosheBerman/MBCalendarKit/README.md

 Showing Events
 -------------------------

-The `CKCalendarDataSource` protocol defines the following method, which supplies an array of `CKCalendarEvent` objects.
+The `CKCalendarDataSource` protocol defines a method, which supplies an array of `CKCalendarEvent` objects.
 The calendar view automatically shows an indicator in cells that represent dates that have events.

 ```` objective-c
 - (NSArray *)calendarView:(CKCalendarView *)calendarView eventsForDate:(NSDate *)date;
 ````
 In your data source, implement this method and return the events matching the date being passed in.
-You may find some of the `NSCalendar+DateComparison` categories to be helpful here.

-You can read more about the `CKCalendarEvent` class below.

-Here's an example of adding a few events to the calendar, inside of `viewDidLoad`:
+Here's an example of adding a few events to the calendar:

+	- (void)viewDidLoad {
+      [super viewDidLoad];

       // 0.
 Create a dictionary for the data source self.data = [[NSMutableDictionary alloc] init];

       // 1.
 Wire up the data source and delegate.
       [self setDataSource:self];
       [self setDelegate:self];

       // 2.
 Create some events.

       NSString *title = NSLocalizedString(@"Release MBCalendarKit 2.2.4", @"");
       NSDate *date = [NSDate dateWithDay:28 month:11 year:2014];
       CKCalendarEvent *releaseUpdatedCalendarKit = [CKCalendarEvent eventWithTitle:title andDate:date andInfo:nil];

       NSString *title2 = NSLocalizedString(@"The Hunger Games: Mockingjay, Part 1", @"");
       NSDate *date2 = [NSDate dateWithDay:21 month:11 year:2014];
       CKCalendarEvent *mockingJay = [CKCalendarEvent eventWithTitle:title2 andDate:date2 andInfo:nil];

       NSString *title3 = NSLocalizedString(@"Integrate MBCalendarKit", @"");
       NSDate *date3 = date2;
       CKCalendarEvent *integrationEvent = [CKCalendarEvent eventWithTitle:title3 andDate:date3 andInfo:nil];

       //	4.
 Add the events to the backing dictionary.
       //		The keys are NSDate objects that must
       //		match the ones passed data source method. self.data[date] = @[releaseUpdatedCalendarKit];
       self.data[date2] = @[mockingJay, integrationEvent];	  // multiple events on one date.
+    }

 Now, implement the data source: